 Kenton Ralph Toews

 Kenton grew up in Alberta, Canada.
 He has 10 years of experience as a petroleum engineer in the oil & gas industry.
 He graduated in 2002 with a B.Sc. in Mechanical Engineering from the University of Calgary.
-After finishing school he worked in the oil fields of Northern Alberta and British Columbia.
-This led to postings in Australia, Yemen, Libya, Turkey, and Cuba.
-Prior to joining Sprott Global, Kenton worked on a team alongside the Cuban government to drill extended reach horizontal oil wells and operate 10,000 bopd heavy oil production, with a $160 million annual budget
+After finishing school he worked in the oil fields of Northern Canada which led to postings in Australia, Yemen, Libya, Turkey, and Cuba.
+In Cuba, Kenton worked on a team in conjunction with the government to drill extended reach horizontal oil wells and operate 10,000 bopd heavy oil production.

-Kenton’s passion for free markets and investing resulted in him starting to sell gold and silver bullion in 2010.
-Shortly thereafter in 2011, he joined Sprott Global as an investment advisor.
-Kenton continues to sell bullion as well as stocks.
+In 2010, Kenton’s passion for free markets and investing lead to selling gold and silver bullion.
+Shortly thereafter in 2011, he joined Sprott Global as a Financial Advisor and continues to sell bullion.
 He applies the same techniques in evaluating oil wells to valuing all resource stocks.
 Mining and oil & gas are both extractive industries and the valuation of the underlying companies are based on the same principles.

 Kenton is a Professional Engineer with the Association of Professional Engineers and Geoscientists of Alberta (APEGA), has a Series 7 license, Series 66 license, Canadian Securities Course (CSC), and completed Level 1 of the CFA program.